-According to the swap agreement between IFFIm and the IBRD, after IFFIm's rating was changed from Aaa to Aa1 the IBRD has the right to call collateral above a threshold.
-However, and despite surpassing the threshold, the IBRD has not called collateral and has committed to not call if it would constrain IFFIm's ability to meets its debt obligations.
-The IBRD made this commitment in line with its responsibilities as Treasury Manager to ensure that IFFIm has the funding to fulfill its debt obligations.
-The commitment was first established for one year from July 2013 through June 2014, in line with the IBRD's current fiscal year and has been renewed through 2017.
+According to the swap agreement between IFFIm and the IBRD, after IFFIm's rating was changed from Aaa to Aa1, the IBRD has the right to call collateral above a threshold.
+Despite passing the threshold, the IBRD has not called collateral and has committed not to call it if doing so would constrain IFFIm's ability to meets its debt obligations.
+The IBRD made this commitment in line with its responsibilities as treasury manager to ensure that IFFIm has the funding to fulfill its debt obligations.
+The commitment was first established for one year from July 2013 through June 2014, in line with the IBRD's fiscal year, and has been renewed through 2017.

-The IBRD's commitment to not call collateral comes in tandem with a structural change to the limits of IFFIm's indebtedness.
-A "Risk Management" buffer of 12% has been added to the gearing ratio limit.
-The gearing limit model itself (neither the inputs nor the parameters) has not changed.
-The IBRD will run the model in the same manner and set a gearing limit to absorb risks from the two main sources of risk (i.e. donor default on commitments and the grant payment condition).
-On top of that limit, an additional 12% will now be added, which will result in an effective gearing ratio limit lower than that output by the model.
-The IBRD has sole discretion to adjust the Risk Management buffer.
+The IBRD's commitment not to call collateral comes in tandem with a structural change to the limits of IFFIm's indebtedness.
+A risk management buffer of 12% has been added to the gearing ratio limit.
+Neither the inputs nor the parameters of the gearing limit model have changed.
+The IBRD will run the model in the same manner and set a gearing limit to absorb risks from the two main sources of risk (that is, donor default on commitments and the grant payment condition).
+The risk management buffer results in an effective gearing ratio limit that is lower than that output by the model.
+The IBRD has sole discretion to adjust the risk management buffer.

-We view this structural change positively as it reduces the overall risk taken on by the structure (i.e. a lower leverage level) and enables IFFIm to maintain regular financial operations.
+We view this structural change positively as it reduces the overall risk taken on by the structure (that is, a lower leverage level) and enables IFFIm to maintain regular financial operations.
 Posting collateral would lead to additional funding obligations, which would increase the demands on IFFIm's liquidity position.
-Since swap transactions are frequently marked to market, the collateral positions can change frequently, thus requiring more active management of liquidity.
+Since swap transactions are frequently marked to market, the collateral positions can often change, thus requiring more active management of liquidity.

 The structural change also displays the non-contractual support that IFFIm receives from the IBRD.
 The financial and institutional strength of the IBRD allows it to innovate solutions like this, which ultimately benefit IFFIm.
 A weaker organization or an organization whose own mandate does not align with IFFIm's would be less able or willing to support IFFIm in this manner.
-This development supports our assessment that having the IBRD as Treasury Manager is a significant source of credit strength for IFFIm.
+This development supports our assessment that having the IBRD as treasury manager is a significant source of credit strength for IFFIm.